-The WPI Police Department, the City of Worcester Police Department or the Boston Police Department can assist you in obtaining an Emergency Restraining Order which will be valid until the next court business day.
-As soon as the order is issued you will be provided with a copy and the police will attempt to serve a copy to the abuser.
+In an emergency, the WPI Police Department (or the City of Worcester Police Department or the Boston Police Department, as applicable) can assist you in obtaining an Emergency Restraining Order which will be valid until the next court business day.
+As soon as the order is issued you will be provided with a copy and the police will attempt to serve a copy to the other party.